 *** Seeking submissions from all members of the D.A.
 Fellowship***

 The World Service Conference Literature Committee is creating a D.A.
-Daily Meditation Book.
-Please submit a meditation following the format in the samples below to be considered for publication.
+Daily Reader.
+Please submit writing following the format in the samples below to be considered for publication.
 Please use MS Word.
 Only electronic submissions can be considered.

 PLEASE NOTE: If you have previously submitted a meditation in the early 2000’s, please resubmit it now with attention to the updated criteria for submission.
 Please include a new D.A. quote and an updated release form.

-Topic: One word or phrase to describe the subject of your meditation.
+Topic: One word or phrase to describe the subject of your written submission.

 Reflection: (125 to 200 words): A personal reflection on an aspect of your Debtors Anonymous recovery.
 Suggested topics: D.A.
 Steps, Traditions, Tools, Promises, Slogans, or Concepts.
 A longer list of suggested topics is included below.
 We encourage you to focus your meditation on one of these topics.

-Thought for the day: Condense your meditation into one or two positive sentences (up to 40 words; 10-20 preferred).
+Thought for the day: Condense your writing into one or two positive sentences (up to 40 words; 10-20 preferred).

 Quote: A quote related to your meditation (up to 30 words).
 Quotes can be from D.A.
 Conference-Approved literature or GSB-Approved service literature.
 Please include source and page number.